-Notes: Resident status does not refer to the immigration or national citizenship status of the individual.
+Note: Resident status does not refer to the immigration or national citizenship status of the individual.
 Instead, it identifies whether individuals are residents or nonresidents of the jurisdiction that the incident occurred.
-It also enables agencies having a high transient population to show their population at risk is actually higher than their official resident population.
+It also enables agencies having a high transient population to show their population at risk is higher than their official resident population.

-A resident is a person who maintains his/her permanent home for legal purposes in the locality (town, city, or community) where the crime took place.
+A resident is a person who maintains his or her permanent home for legal purposes in the locality (town, city, or community) where the crime took place.
 Reporting agencies should base their determinations of residency on the town, city, or community where the crime occurred rather than their broader geographical jurisdictions.
-In regard to university/college campuses, only persons living on campus (in dormitories, etc.) would be considered residents if victimized within the confines of the school property; a campus LEA should report the crime.
+For university/college campuses, only persons living on campus (in dormitories, etc.) would be considered residents if victimized within the confines of the school property; a campus LEA should report the crime.

-N = Nonresident
+- N = Nonresident

-R = Resident
+- R = Resident

+- U = Unknown